 Glue down the owl after all the branches and twigs are glued down.

 The last step is to have students stamp various leaves on their papers.
 I purchased these fun leaf sponges thru Roylco.
-You can purchase here I had so many kids hug and tell me “This was the best project EVER”.
+You can purchase here I had so many kids tell me “This was the best project EVER”.
 Lots of different materials went thru their hands.
 I loved seeing little artists making a connection to their owls, naming them and saying sweet things about the creatures they created.